Berg Palace (Bavaria): History

+The building was built in 1640 in the style of an Italian Renaissance villa by Hans Georg von Hörwarth on the site of an older manor house.
+Hörwarth came from an Augsburg patrician family that had previously owned several properties in the area.
+The manor house is located on the shore of Lake Starnberg, opposite Possenhofen Castle.

+Baroque period

-Ferdinand Maria, Elector of Bavaria, acquired a piece of land on the banks of Lake Starnberg in 1676 from the Horwarth family and ordered the construction of Berg Palace.
-Ferdinand used it for festivities, but it reached its zenith under his successors, elector Max Emanuel and Emperor Charles VII, when it served as the ambiance for spectacular entertainment and hunting events.
+In 1676 Ferdinand Maria, Elector of Bavaria, acquired the estate from the Hörwarth family.
+He used it as a hunting lodge, for excursions from his summer castle in Starnberg, and for festivities.
+It reached its zenith under his successors, elector Max Emanuel, who sailed on the lake with a fleet of magnificent ships, and Emperor Charles VII, when it served as the ambiance for spectacular entertainment and hunting events.

+19th century

 Between 1849 and 1851 King Maximilian II instructed the architect Eduard Riedel to redesign the site in Neo-Gothic style, with added crenellations and four towers, for which the king bought additional land.
 Maximilian's son Ludwig II of Bavaria had a fifth tower constructed, which he called Isolde.
 In 1853 Maximilian had a small private harbour built.

 Ludwig II used the site as his summer residence, moving here regularly every year on 11 May.
 For this purpose he established a telegraph line from Berg to the capital Munich.

 In 1868 the Czarina of Russia Maria Alexandrovna visited Berg upon the King's invitation.
 Ludwig made it her residence for the duration of her visit and had it magnificently decorated for the occasion, as the site was otherwise rather modestly appointed by Ludwig's standards.
+He held a legendary festival in her honor with lanterns throughout the park and fireworks.

 The surrounding park was fashioned and cultivated by his predecessors according to contemporary ideas of garden design, from a formal Baroque garden to an English landscape garden.
 Ludwig had the "Moorish Kiosk" set up here which Franz von Seitz had designed and built for the Winter Garden on the roof of the Munich Residenz.
 In 1876 the King had a small chapel built.

 On 12 June 1886, Ludwig, after he had just been declared mentally impaired and incapable of ruling and his uncle Luitpold having been appointed regent, was transferred to Berg Palace.
 On June 13 he and his physician Bernhard von Gudden were found dead in the shallow waters at the banks of Lake Starnberg.
 The deaths remain contested, despite the official statement of drowning.
 A votive chapel and a memorial cross in the lake's shallows mark the site since.